 Non-science related interests

-I play electric/acoustic guitar and listen to music ranging from jazz to electronic/house.
-I enjoy soccer and boxing, both as a form of exercise and entertainment.
+I play electric/acoustic guitar and listen to music ranging from french house, jazz to electronic.
+I practice Yoga and enjoy boxing, both as a form of exercise and entertainment.
 I relish in exploring and spending quality time with loved ones and close friends.

-Feedforward regulation of Myc coordinates lineage-specific with housekeeping gene expression during B cell progenitor cell differentiation.
-Isabel Ferreirós Vidal, Thomas Carroll, Tianyi Zhang, Vincenzo Lagani, Ricardo N. Ramirez, Elizabeth Ing-Simmons, Alicia Garcia, Lee Cooper, Ziwei Liang, Georgios Papoutsoglou, Gopuraja Dharmalingam, Ya Guo, Sonia Tarazona, Sunjay J. Fernandes, Peri Noori, Gilad Silberberg, Amanda G. Fisher, Ioannis Tsamardinos, Ali Mortazavi, Boris Lenhard, Ana Conesa , Jesper Tegner, Matthias Merkenschlager, David Gomez-Cabrero.
+7) Feedforward regulation of Myc coordinates lineage-specific with housekeeping gene expression during B cell progenitor cell differentiation.
+Isabel Ferreirós Vidal, Thomas Carroll, Tianyi Zhang, Vincenzo Lagani, Ricardo N. Ramirez, Elizabeth Ing-Simmons, Alicia Garcia, Lee Cooper, Ziwei Liang, Georgios Papoutsoglou, Gopuraja Dharmalingam, Ya Guo, Sonia Tarazona, Sunjay J. Fernandes, Peri Noori, Gilad Silberberg, Amanda G. Fisher, Ioannis Tsamardinos, Ali Mortazavi, Boris Lenhard, Ana Conesa , Jesper Tegner, Matthias Merkenschlager, David Gomez-Cabrero (PLOS Biology 2019).

-David Gomez-Cabrero#, Sonia Tarazona#, Isabel Ferreirós-Vidal#, Ricardo N. Ramirez#, Carlos Company#, Andreas Schmidt#, Theo Reijmers#, Veronica von Saint Paul#, Franscesco Marabita, Javier Rodríguez-Ubreva, Antonio Garcia-Gomez, Thomas Carroll, Lee Cooper, Ziwei Liang, Gopuraja Dharmalingam, Leandro Balzano, Vicenzo Lagani, Ioannis Tsamardinos, Michael Lappe, Dieter Maier, Johan A. Westerhuis, Thomas Hankemeier, Axel Imhof, Esteban Ballestar, Ali Mortazavi, Matthias Merkenschlager, Jesper Tènger, Ana Conesa. # Authors contributed equally.
+David Gomez-Cabrero*, Sonia Tarazona*, Isabel Ferreirós-Vidal*, Ricardo N. Ramirez*, Carlos Company*, Andreas Schmidt*, Theo Reijmers*, Veronica von Saint Paul*, Franscesco Marabita, Javier Rodríguez-Ubreva, Antonio Garcia-Gomez, Thomas Carroll, Lee Cooper, Ziwei Liang, Gopuraja Dharmalingam, Leandro Balzano, Vicenzo Lagani, Ioannis Tsamardinos, Michael Lappe, Dieter Maier, Johan A. Westerhuis, Thomas Hankemeier, Axel Imhof, Esteban Ballestar, Ali Mortazavi, Matthias Merkenschlager, Jesper Tènger, Ana Conesa.
+(Scientific Data 2019).

-TCF7L1 suppresses primitive streak gene expression to support human embryonic stem cell pluripotency.
+5) TCF7L1 suppresses primitive streak gene expression to support human embryonic stem cell pluripotency.
 Robert A. Sierra, Nathan P. Hoverter, Ricardo N. Ramirez, Linh M. Vuong, Ali Mortazavi, Bradley J. Merrill, Marian L. Waterman, Peter J. Donovan (Development 2018).
-Contribution; Analysis of TCF7L1 and B-catenin ChIP-seq data.

-Dynamic gene regulatory networks of human myeloid differentiation.
+4) Dynamic gene regulatory networks of human myeloid differentiation.
 Ricardo N. Ramirez, Nicole C. El-Ali, Dana Wyman, Ana Conesa, Ali Mortazavi (Cell Systems 2017).
-Contribution; Generation of ATAC/RNA-seq time-course data.
-Computational analysis of ATAC/RNA-seq time-course and generation of TF footprinting networks.

-Regeneration of fat cells from myofibroblasts during wound healing.
-Maksim V. Plikus1,2*, Christian Fernando Guerrero-Juarez2, Mayumi Ito3, Yun Rose Li4, Priya H. Dedhia5, Olga Shestova5, Denise L. Gay1,6, Raul Ramos2, Tsai-Ching Hsi2, Ji Won Oh2, Xiaojie Wang2, Ricardo N. Ramirez, Rabi Murad, Amanda Ramirez2, Sara E. Konopelski2, Arijh Elzein2, Anne Wang1, Rarinthip June Supapannachart1, Zaixin Yang1, Ying Zheng1, Arben Nace1, Amy Guo1, Elsa Treffeisen1, Thomas Andl7, Stefan Offermanns8, Daniel Metzger9, Pierre Chambon9, Ali Mortazavi, Rana K. Gupta10, Bruce A. Hamilton11, Sarah E. Millar1, Patrick Seale5, 12, Warren S. Pear5, Mitchell A. Lazar4, 13, George Cotsarelis1* (Science, 2017).
-Contribution; Computational analysis of time-course RNA-seq data.
+2) Regeneration of fat cells from myofibroblasts during wound healing.
+Maksim V. Plikus1,2, Christian Fernando Guerrero-Juarez2, Mayumi Ito3, Yun Rose Li4, Priya H. Dedhia5, Olga Shestova5, Denise L. Gay1,6, Raul Ramos2, Tsai-Ching Hsi2, Ji Won Oh2, Xiaojie Wang2, Ricardo N. Ramirez, Rabi Murad, Amanda Ramirez2, Sara E. Konopelski2, Arijh Elzein2, Anne Wang1, Rarinthip June Supapannachart1, Zaixin Yang1, Ying Zheng1, Arben Nace1, Amy Guo1, Elsa Treffeisen1, Thomas Andl7, Stefan Offermanns8, Daniel Metzger9, Pierre Chambon9, Ali Mortazavi, Rana K. Gupta10, Bruce A. Hamilton11, Sarah E. Millar1, Patrick Seale5, 12, Warren S. Pear5, Mitchell A. Lazar4, 13, George Cotsarelis (Science, 2017).

-Prostaglandin E2 Leads to the Acquisition of DNTM3A-Dependent Tolerogenic Functions in Human Myeloid-Derived Suppressor Cells.
+1) Prostaglandin E2 Leads to the Acquisition of DNTM3A-Dependent Tolerogenic Functions in Human Myeloid-Derived Suppressor Cells.
 Javier Rodríguez-Ubreva,Francesc Català-Moll, Nataša Obermajer, Damiana Álvarez-Errico, Ricardo N. Ramirez, Carlos Company, Roser Vento-Tormo, Gema Moreno-Bueno, Robert P. Edwards, Ali Mortazavi, Pawel Kalinski, Esteban Ballestar.
 (Cell Reports, 2017).
-Contribution; Computational analysis of motifs in DNA methylated regions.